 - Children who witness violence are 1,000 times more likely to be an abuser themselves as an adult

-You can access the 2011 Census Report by State to find out how many victims requested and received support in your state.
+You can access the 2011 Census Report by State Link opens in a new tab to find out how many victims requested and received support in your state.
 The report also shows needs that were unmet due to reasons including limited funding and overcrowding in shelters.

 In 2011, the Ms. Molly Foundation raised more than $223,000 and donated it to over 120 domestic violence shelters and agencies around the country.
 Franchise owners and Molly Maid headquarters’ employees hosted fund-raising events, solicited customers for donations, made personal donations and requested support from our vendors to bring the amount raised to $1.2 million since the Foundation’s inception.
 A majority of our activities take place during October, which is National Domestic Violence Awareness month.
 In 2010, we began our Dime-ond Level program and franchise owners can share a percentage of every cleaning throughout the year.
-The Ms. Molly Facebook page has photos and also shares recent publicity we’ve received.
+The Ms. Molly Facebook page Link opens in a new tab has photos and also shares recent publicity we’ve received.

 In February, Molly Maid President Kristi Mailloux and Ms. Molly Foundation Chairperson Danessa Itaya attended the International